akka/akka-persistence-r2dbc/docs/src/main/paradox/overview.md

 # Overview

 The Akka Persistence R2DBC plugin allows for using SQL database with R2DBC as a backend for Akka Persistence.

+Currently, the R2DBC plugin has support for [PostgreSQL](https://www.postgresql.org) and [Yugabyte](https://www.yugabyte.com).
+It is specifically designed to work well for distributed SQL databases.

+[Create an issue](https://github.com/akka/akka-persistence-r2dbc/issues) if you would like to @ref[contribute](contributing.md) support for other databases that has a [R2DBC driver](https://r2dbc.io/drivers/).

 @@@ warning